itsMapleLeaf/aspects3/app/rulebook.md

 ## Aspects

+- Aspect art checks: same as skill checks, but with a d12 (power/risk dice are still d6)

-- Small aspect arts can be used at any time for free, as long as the character is attuned with that aspect.
-Examples:
+- Players can use any aspect art, but the cost depends on whether their character is _attuned_ with (has points in) the aspect.

+- If they are attuned:

+  - small aspect arts are free
+  - aspect checks cost 1 fatigue

+- If they are _not_ attuned:

+  - small aspect arts cost 1 fatigue
+  - aspect checks cost 2 fatigue, and receive a risk die

+- Examples of small aspect arts:
   - Light: making an orb of light
   - Water: drying someone’s clothes
   - Fire: heating a cup of tea
   - Wind: making a gentle breeze
   - Darkness: send a shiver down someone’s spine
-- Aspect art checks: same as skill checks, but with a d12
 - For each action below, must succeed an aspect check for the primary effect to apply, otherwise the failure case applies

 Light